FEATURED POST

 Wednesday, October 16, 2024

-For most of us, the common sealed lead-acid battery is the go-to for trolling motors, with the AGM (absorbent glass mat) being the hands-down choice.
+Since the inception of electric trolling motors decades ago, the sealed lead-acid battery has been the go-to for anglers.
+In time, batteries evolved and the AGM (absorbent glass mat) lead-acid battery became the hands-down choice.

-Nowadays, those with big budgets are switching to LiPo batteries - aka "lithium" - but thats a different technology and it has its own problems.
+Today, those with big budgets have become enamored of the newer LiPo batteries - aka "lithium" - but thats a different technology and it has its own problems.
 So, for a long time to come, the sealed, lead-acid AGM battery will remain the choice for a great many anglers.

-For those who dont know the difference, or the advantages and disadvantages of either one, I wrote and in-depth, two-part feature on them.
+For those who dont know the difference, or the advantages and disadvantages of either one, I put together an in-depth, two-part feature on them.
 You can find that here:

 Batteries For Trolling Motors

-As a follow up to that, I offer the following, because anyone who claims to know how long a trolling motor battery will last is only guessing.
+As a follow up to that, I offer the following, because the bad news is that anyone who claims to know how long a trolling motor battery will last is guessing... at best.

 ==========